Bandar Torkaman

+Bandar Torkaman (بندرتركمن) is a city in the Central District of Torkaman County, Golestan province, Iran, serving as capital of both the county and the district.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 45,045 in 9,755 households.
+The following census in 2011 counted 48,736 people in 11,869 households.
+The 2016 census measured the population of the city as 53,970 people in 14,512 households.

 Bandar Torkaman is a port on the Caspian Sea.
 It is approximately 375 km from Tehran.
 Some 3 km west of Bandar Torkaman is Ashooradeh Island.

 Economy

 The economy is based on agriculture, handicrafts, animal husbandry, fishing and tourism, with 50 percent of Iranian caviar being extracted near this port.
 Ashouradeh Island attracts many tourists.
 Bandar Torkaman is also called "Cotton Island".
 Cotton is grown abundantly in the harbor which makes Bandar Torkaman a strategic cotton-cultivator in the country.

 Tourism

-In the past, the city was equipped with three big jetties and was used by the Allied Forces during the World War II for transportation of equipment.
-However, two jetties have sunk and presently, due to poor equipment and the gradual decline of water, Bandar Torkaman possesses only one jetty, is no longer bustling and is mostly used to communicate with Ashouradeh Island.
+In the past, the city was equipped with three big jetties and was used by Allied Forces during World War II for transportation of equipment.
+However, two jetties have sunk, and presently due to poor equipment and the gradual decline of water, Bandar Torkaman possesses only one jetty, is no longer bustling, and is mostly used to communicate with Ashouradeh Island.

 During Norouz (New Iranian Year) and summers, this jetty is full of seasonal merchants who bring Turkman fabricated objects to the city for sale.
 Ashouradeh Island is a main attraction in the region.